 When writing essays, some applicants do not go deep into the essay prompt to comprehend its intent.
 As a result, the essay goes off track and completely lacks the underlying theme/ the main point of the essay.
 For example, if the question is about the contribution to the XYZ School, you do not want to discuss your reasons for choosing that particular B-school.
 They are not asking you about their particular resources that interest you; rather they want to know in what ways they would benefit by accepting you.
 Thus, you need to think through the essay prompt and dig deeper before you begin to answer the question.

-While elaborating what value you will add to your target school, make sure you connect your skill-set, your professional (e.g. professionalism, leadership potential, team working experience, and innovative ideas), and personal attributes (e.g. integrity, accountability, humorous disposition etc.), and experience to the specific activities and resources (clubs, organizations, team groups, etc.) of your target school.
+While elaborating what value you will add to your target school, make sure you connect your skill-set, your professional (e.g. professionalism, leadership potential, team working experience, and innovative ideas), and personal attributes (e.g. integrity, accountability, humorous disposition, etc.), and experience to the specific activities and resources (clubs, organizations, team groups, etc.) of your target school.

 To cite another example, let’s take a look at the first job essay question of INSEAD.

-“Briefly summarize your current (or most recent) job, including the nature of work, major responsibilities, and where relevant, employees under your supervision, size of budget, clients/products and results achieved.
+“Briefly summarize your current (or most recent) job, including the nature of work, major responsibilities, and where relevant, employees under your supervision, size of the budget, clients/products and results achieved.
 (350 words maximum)”

-This job essay question does not require you to share your accomplishment story at your current job, the challenges you faced and the actions you took to achieve the desired results. (one of the applicants I worked with made exactly the same mistake in his first draft).
+This job essay question does not require you to share your accomplishment story at your current job, the challenges you faced, and the actions you took to achieve the desired results. (one of the applicants I worked with made exactly the same mistake in his first draft).
 Please note that the essay prompt requests a snapshot of your career at present.
 Keeping in mind that this will be the Ad Com’s introduction to your materials, you might also provide the reader the context necessary to understand your place within the organizational structure and the work that occupies your days.
 I would encourage you to stay focused on the details of your present job and avoid drifting away to your greatest achievements.
 You will get an opportunity to do that in Motivation Essay question #2.

 4. Lack of adequate Structure/ organization of the essay:

 In order to make a lasting impact on the reader, you should make sure to explain each logical step of your story without leaving any loose ends.
 Remember, the purpose of an admission essay is to provide the Ad Com an understanding of your professional and personal experiences/ accomplishments to help them determine if you are a good fit for that particular school or not.
-Strong and memorable essays tell stories with a clear beginning, middle and end that make complete sense to the reader.
+Strong and memorable essays tell stories with a clear beginning, middle, and end that make complete sense to the reader.

 I always recommend that you should pay equal attention to all aspects of the essay question.
-In order to answer the essay question holistically, you may break it down into multiple sub-segments and then build a structure around each sub segment.
+In order to answer the essay question holistically, you may break it down into multiple sub-segments and then build a structure around each sub-segment.
 Some applicants go at length in addressing the first part of the essay question, leaving the other parts unanswered or unbelievably brief.

 For example, let’s take a look at the following essay question:

 “Briefly assess your career progress to date.
-Elaborate on your future career plans, and your motivation for pursuing an MBA at the Kellogg School of Management” (500-750 words).
+Elaborate on your future career plans and your motivation for pursuing an MBA at the Kellogg School of Management” (500-750 words).